CG64090 - Business Asset Disposal Relief: trading company and holding company of a trading group - the meaning of "substantial"

 The question to ask is how should a company’s non-trading activities be measured to assess whether they are substantial?

 There is no simple formula to this but some, or all, of the following are among the measures or indicators that might be taken into account in reviewing a particular company’s status.
-These indicators, adopted for Entrepreneurs’ Relief, are the same as those used for the old taper relief and in the Substantial Shareholding Exemption for corporation tax.
+These indicators, adopted for Business Asset Disposal Relief, are the same as those used for the old taper relief and in the Substantial Shareholding Exemption for corporation tax.

 |Income from non-trading activities|